Kaimana, West Papua IMMA

 Download fact sheet

-Kaimana is located in south-western West-Papua, Indonesia, and is part of the Raja Ampat Marine Protected Area (MPA) Network and Bird’s Head Seascape.
-The Kaimana Region is currently a 597,000 ha multiple-use Locally Managed Marine Area (IUCN Management Category VI) that was designated in 2008.
-The Kaimana Region consists of a variety of coastal and oceanic habitats, which supports a variety of marine mammal species.
-The species of high conservation significance within the Region are the ‘Vulnerable’ Australian humpback dolphin, ‘Data Deficient’ Indo-Pacific bottlenose dolphin, Tursiops aduncus, ‘Least Concern’ Bryde’s whale, Balaenoptera edeni and ‘Vulnerable’ Dugong.
+Kaimana IMMA is located in south-western Papua, Indonesia, and is part of the Raja Ampat Marine Protected Area (MPA) Network and Bird’s Head Seascape.
+The Kaimana region is a 597,000 ha multiple-use Locally Managed Marine Area (IUCN Management Category VI) that was designated in 2008.
+It consists of a variety of coastal and oceanic habitats, which support a variety of marine mammal species.
+The species of high conservation significance within the IMMA are the ‘Vulnerable’ Australian humpback dolphin, ‘Near Threatened’ Indo-Pacific bottlenose dolphin, Tursiops aduncus, ‘Least Concern’ Bryde’s whale, Balaenoptera edeni and ‘Vulnerable’ Dugong.
 The Kaimana Region represents one of only three known locations in West Papua where Australian humpback dolphins have been confirmed.
 Australian humpback dolphins have not been recorded from any other area within the North East Indian Ocean and South East Asian Seas region.
 At least four other marine mammals have been confirmed to occur within the Kaimana Region, with more species (i.e. Australian snubfin dolphin) likely to be recorded with future dedicated survey effort.

 Description of Qualifying Criteria